kris36dev/entanglement-lab/README.md

 ## Course connection and provenance

 Based on summer 2023 studies of single/multiple states, quantum circuits, and entanglement protocols.
-Created as a new implementation in September 2026 with AI assistance.
+Created as a new implementation in September 2026.
 See [source mapping](SOURCES.md), [provenance](PROVENANCE.md), and [MIT license](LICENSE).